Ange-Dvs/pands-project/README.md

 ![Histogram showing petal length overall and per class](Images_for_readme/plots/hist_petal_length.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When looking at the Petal length for the entire dataset as one, there appears to be moderate variety in the data, with one peak completely separated from the remaining cluster.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When looking at the Petal length for the entire dataset as one, there appears to be moderate variety in the data.
+The resulting histogram is non-symmetric bimodal shape, with one peak completely separated from the remaining cluster.

 From the summary file we identified that the standard deviation for the petal length is 1.76cm.
-Knowing the range is 1cm (min) to 6.9cm (max) we can interpret that that there is a moderate spread from the mean.
+Knowing the range is 1cm (min) &rarr; 6.9cm (max) we can interpret that that there is a moderate spread from the mean.
 From the text file we can also see that the mean is 3.76cm and looking at the plot above we see that this is one of the smaller bins in the histogram and that the distribution is not uniform with a clear gap between two clusters in the histogram.

 Adding in the class a new perspective is shown across the dataset.
-For the Setosa we can see these flowers are separated from the rest with a strong grouping between 1 - 1.5 (cm).
+For the Setosa we can see these flowers are separated from the rest, ranging from 1cm &rarr; 1.9cm, with a strong grouping between 1cm &rarr; 1.5cm.

-For the Versicolor and Virginica we see an overlap with these two classes having more similarities when it comes to their petal length.
+For the Versicolor and Virginica we see an overlap with these two classes, suggesting these two classes have more similarities when it comes to their petal length compared to the Setosa class.
+With both classes contributing to the cluster on the right of the plot, spanning from 3cm &rarr; 6.9cm total, with Versicolor lying between 3cm &rarr; 5.1cm and Virginica between 4.5cm &rarr; 6.9cm.
+We can see for Versicolor the majority of entries lie between 4cm &rarr; 5cm.
+Lastly for the Virginica class we see the main grouping between 4.5cm &rarr; 5.75cm.

 This shows us that the Setosa class are more easily distinguished from the remaining classes when it comes to petal length.
 We also see that the Virginica class are likely to be the longest of the petals while the Versicolor will fall somewhere in between the two.